Learn to Hunt

-The Gizzard Shad is common in lakes, oxbows, impoundments, sloughs and large rivers with basic or low gradients, but reaches greatest abundance in waters where fertility and productivity are high.
+Gizzard Shad are common in lakes, oxbows, impoundments, sloughs and large rivers with basic or low gradients, but reaches greatest abundance in waters where fertility and productivity are high.
 It avoids high gradient streams and rivers in the mountains and rivers without large, permanent pools, but can tolerate moderately turbid and occasionally even brackish or salt waters.
 The Gizzard Shad prefers living in open water, at or near the surface.

-Shad are intermediate hosts for several species of the glochidiad stages of mussels and in that respect have economic importance in the perpetuation of freshwater mussels with commercial value.
+Shad are intermediate hosts for several species of the glochidiad stages of mussels and have economic importance in the protection of freshwater mussels with commercial value.

 Gizzard Shad have little value as a food-fish and are seldom taken by hook-and-line.
-Its flesh, and particularly the gizzard-like stomach, are occasionally fermented for use as catfish bait.
-Dense shad populations provide considerable forage as young for other predatory fishes, and their schooling behavior during the first year make them easy prey for larger fish.
-Some controversy surrounds this forage value, however, as shad quickly outgrow the vulnerable forage size and rapidly assume pest levels in some closed watersheds or when predator populations are insufficient to control their numbers.
+Its flesh, and particularly the gizzard-like stomach, are occasionally fermented to use as catfish bait.
+Dense shad populations provide great forage as young for other predatory fish, and their schooling behavior during the first year make them easy prey for larger fish.
+Some controversy surrounds this forage value, however, as shad quickly outgrow the vulnerable forage size and rapidly reach pest levels in some closed watersheds or when predator populations are insufficient to control their numbers.
 Evidence is strong that shad compete with young bluegill for food, and when populations reach very dense levels, bluegill survival is lowered.
-At that time, eradication of the entire fish population and game fish species restocking, particularly in small lakes is the only way to restore acceptable fishing.
+At that time, removing the while fish population and restocking game fish species, particularly in small lakes, is the only way to restore acceptable fishing.
 Massive die-offs of young and yearling shad are commonly reported after spring ice-out as a result of their susceptibility to fluctuating water temperatures.